patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 - Write labels that are meaningful when pulled out of context.

 #### Low vision
-Users with low vision can have different needs depending on the nature of their visual impairment.
-Users may have difficulty with color differentiation, blurriness, or lack of vision in central or peripheral areas.
+Users with low vision can have different needs depending on the nature of their visual impairment, such as difficulty with color differentiation, blurriness, or lack of vision in central or peripheral areas.

 To design for users with low vision: